dw/cpp-elementtree/README.md

 parser/generator.
 It is a work in progress, but can already parse some basic pieces.

-Partially useful API docs can be found here:

- * <a href="http://dw.github.com/cpp-elementtree/namespaceetree.html">etree namespace</A>
- * <a href="http://dw.github.com/cpp-elementtree/namespaceetree_1_1feed.html">etree::feed namespace</a>
- * <a href="http://dw.github.com/cpp-elementtree/namespaceetree_1_1html.html">etree::html namespace</a>

-### Text handing
+## Text handing

-All text passed to or from the API is assumed to be in UTF-8 format.
+Text passed to the API is assumed to be in UTF-8 format.
 Text returned by the API is in UTF-8 format wrapped in a std::string.

-### Thread safety
+## Thread safety

 The library and underlying libxml2 implementation are thread safe in that determistic behavior is guaranteed only so long as library objects aren't